Film Festival Cologne

-The Film Festival Cologne (formerly: Cologne Conference) is an international Film and Television Festival that takes place annually in Cologne, Germany.
-With about 10.000 visitors, the Film Festival Cologne is considered as the best attended festival of its kind worldwide.
+The Film Festival Cologne (formerly called the Cologne Conference from 1991 to 2016) is an international Film and Television Festival that takes place annually in Cologne, Germany.
+With about 30.000 visitors, the Film Festival Cologne is considered the best attended festival of its kind worldwide.
 Screenings of independent films as well as debates on media politics and media aesthetic complement the event.
+The 35th edition of the festival will be held in 2025 from October 9 to 16.

 History

 The Cologne Conference was founded in 1991 by journalist and media researcher Lutz Hachmeister while he was the head of the Adolf-Grimme-Institut.
 In addition to the Grimme-Preis, a national award, an international television festival was originated.

-The TV festival was part of German media convention mediaforum nrw; but it soon developed a momentum of its own and an international reputation.
+The TV festival was part of German media convention media forum nrw; but it soon developed a momentum of its own and an international reputation.
 In 1993, the competitive festival section "TopTen" was established, which was, in 2001, divided into two sections, one section for fictional TV and one for documentary TV.
 In 2007, these two categories were recombined to one category, the "TopTen" section.
 In the same year, the second competitive festival section "Look", which presents visually extraordinary film and television productions, was created.
 In 2009, the competitive festival section "Kino" has also become a part of the Cologne Conference.
 The "Kino" section offers the most interesting aspects concerning film.
 The presentations and discussions within the Cologne Conference "Lectures" examine the relevant developments on the media market.
-Beyond that, a workshop discussion with the winner of the "Cologne Film Award" has become an inherent part of the "Lectures" since 2007.
+Beyond that, a workshop discussion with the winner of the "Film Award Cologne" has become an inherent part of the "Lectures" since 2007.
 Furthermore, there are retrospectives and revivals of legendary television programmes, such as The Monkees, Twin Peaks or The Prisoner.

 Programme and Guests

 One of the first TV productions presented at the Cologne Conference was David Lynch's mystery series Twin Peaks.
 Later almost all groundbreaking US TV series had their German premiere at the Cologne Conference, e.g. Emergency Room, Sex and the City or 24.
 Also British television always enjoyed strong presence, for instance with Cracker, The Office or Prime Suspect.

 Besides German film and television stars, international celebrities such as Academy Award winners Paul Haggis, Florian Henckel von Donnersmarck and Michael Radford, Anton Corbijn, Nicolas Roeg, D.A.
-Pennebaker and Chris Hegedus, Mika Kaurismäki, Ole Bornedal, David Lynch, Todd Haynes, Paul Abbott or Tarsem Singh presented themselves in Cologne.
+Pennebaker and Chris Hegedus, Mika Kaurismäki, Ole Bornedal, David Lynch, Todd Haynes, Paul Abbott, Tarsem Singh, Jane Campion, Nicolas Winding Refn or Steve McQueen presented themselves in Cologne.